DavidEggenberger/CrispyCollab/README.md

 CrispyCollab uses <a href="https://stripe.com/docs/payments/checkout">Stripe Checkout</a>.
 Through Stripe's dashboard the subscription plans can be created.
 Each one is identifiable through an Id.
 The<a href="https://github.com/DavidEggenberger/CrispyCollab/blob/main/Source/Infrastructure/Identity/IdentityDbSeeder.cs"> IdentityDbSeeder</a> then stores the according subscriptions in the database.

 ## Running CrispyCollab
+CrispyCollab's WebServer (it also serves the Blazor WebAssembly client) relies on a Redis instance to store cached values and on a SQL Server to store the application's data.
+Running CrispyCollab therefore requires these two Infrastructure components to be running as well.

 ### Infrastructure
-The most convient way to run a Redis and SQLServer instance is through Docker.
-To do so run this command from the root folder (where CrispyCollab.sln file is located):
+The most convient way to run a Redis and SQL Server instance is through Docker.
+To do so run this command from the root folder
+(where CrispyCollab.sln file is located):
 ```
 docker-compose -f docker-compose.infrastructure.yml up
 ```

 The SQL Server must be setup before CrispyCollab can be started.
 Open the Package Manager Console inside Visual Studio and execute the following commands:
 ```
 update-database -context ApplicationDbContext
 update-database -context IdentityDbContext